Boating, Sailing, and Kayaking in Auckland

 If you're in Auckland in February, be sure to check out the Auckland Anniversary Regatta (www.regatta.org.nz).
 The Yachting New Zealand Web site has a calendar of events throughout the year (www.yachtingnz.org.nz).

 Fullers.
-Fullers is great for getting a sense of Auckland.
-See the Auckland Skyline (and get a sense of the size of Sky Tower) on the 1½-hour Auckland Harbor cruise (NZ$36).
-Commentary runs while taking passengers past the Harbour Bridge, Devonport's naval base, and Bean Rock Lighthouse.
+To get a sense of Auckland, the Auckland skyline, and the size of Sky Tower, take a 1½-hour Auckland Harbor cruise (NZ$36).
+Commentary runs while the boat passes the Harbour Bridge, Devonport's naval base, and Bean Rock Lighthouse.
 There's a brief stopover on Rangitoto Island in the Harauki Gulf.
 Various day tours of Waiheke Island are also available.
 09/367–9111. www.fullers.co.nz.

 Ferg's Kayaks.
-Instead of taking the ferry to Rangitoto, you could paddle.
+Instead of taking the ferry to Rangitoto, why not paddle?
 Ferg's Kayaks, run by four-time Olympic gold medal winner Ian Ferguson, takes guided trips (NZ$120) to the island twice daily, leaving at 9 and 4.
-The round-trip takes aboutsix hours—two to paddle each way and one to climb the volcano.
+The round-trip takes about six hours, including two to paddle each way and one to climb the volcano.
 On the later trip you paddle back in the dark toward the city lights.
-Booking is essential and trips are weather dependent.
+Booking is essential, and trips are dependent on weather and numbers.
 12 Tamaki Dr., Auckland, 1071.
 09/529–2230. www.fergskayaks.co.nz.

-Sail NZ.
+Explore America’s Cup Sail Auckland.
 No experience is necessary to sail on America's Cup yachts NZL 40 and NZL 41 with Sail NZ.
-With the America's Cup Sailing Experience (NZ$155) participate in sailing with a racing crew (or relax while they do the work).
-For more thrills participate in the America's Cup Match Racing (NZ$199) trip.
-This three-hour experience includes practice drills followed by a race against other yachts with a race crew.
+With the America's Cup Sailing Experience (NZ$160), you can help sail with a racing crew or relax while they do the work.
+For more thrills, participate in the America's Cup Match Racing (NZ$195) trip, a three-hour experience that includes practice drills followed by a race against other yachts with a race crew.
 Viaduct Harbour, Auckland, 1010.
 09/359–5987. www.exploregroup.co.nz/en/unique-experiences/americas-cup-sail-auckland/.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013